Romain96/MSCT/README.md

-# MSCT
+# Multi-Scale Component-Tree

-Multi-Scale Component-Tree research code written in Python
+The Multi-Scale Component-Tree (MSCT for short) is an extension of the concept of component-tree applied to multiple scales of the same image.